-Exclusive - Guinea says Ebola patients sent home after botched blood tests
+EXCLUSIVE - Guinea says Ebola patients sent home after botched blood tests

 "MSF took the incident very seriously and immediately replaced the tubes and opened an investigation," said Rosa Crestani, MSF's emergency programme coordinator.

 Three of those tested were later discovered to be Ebola positive and recovered, she said.
-No one who came in contact with the trio contracted the disease.
+No-one who came in contact with the trio who contracted the disease.

-At the Coyah centre, Guinea's busiest Ebola facility, which is also supported by staff from the African Union, the samples of nine people were accidentally placed in tubes also containing heparin, said another health official.
+At the Coyah centre, Guinea's busiest Ebola facility that is also supported by staff from the African Union, the samples of nine people were accidentally placed in tubes also containing heparin, said another health official.

 The official said that after initially being found to be negative, three of the nine later tested positive, of whom two died.
 No further cases among contacts of the Ebola patients released from Coyah have been identified, he said.